-In all the medinas, I noticed that selling of fake bags, belts and shoes were common.
+In all the medinas, I noticed that selling fake bags, belts, and shoes were common.
 I have seen Louis Vuitton, Gucci and Chanel replicas.
 For luxury bag lovers, you know how expensive they are.

 Our Moroccan guide told us that people love to buy gifts for their friends and family when they visited the medina – it was considered holy (due to the presence of many mosques and madrasas).
 Hence the souks are always bustling with people and trade.